Call Today (512) 323-2333

 Furthermore, the sponsoring organization must qualify as a bona fide religious organization.
 This designation requires proof of the organization’s non-profit status and religious nature.
 A valid job offer from the sponsoring religious organization remains crucial.

 Finally, applicants should demonstrate the intent to continue working in a religious capacity after obtaining permanent residency.
-These criteria form the foundation of eligibility for the green card through the religious worker category.
+These criteria form the foundation of eligibility to apply for a green card through the religious worker category.

 The Application Process for Green Card